DrPeaboss/vst3-pas/Readme.md

 Add compiler directive `{$Interfaces CORBA}` in files which need the interfaces in VST3.

-Please use at least Lazarus 3.0 RC2, older versions have some bugs with modifier `winapi`.
+Please use Lazarus 3.0 and up, older versions have bugs with modifier `winapi`.

 ### Delphi